kailash-manasarovar/statement/docs/timeline/2026/july.md

 - I tell Taryn that I haven't figured out why what happened happened on the first few days of the course to make me decide I'm only coming to yoga class (drugs and psychological torture), but I tell her that when I do figure out a good way to tell her, I will.
 - She keeps asking me about it; but I know she's trying to provoke me into a *poor me* reaction which she can quickly gaslight and dismiss, so I don't give her the opportunity for that.
 - I have to wonder if they treat men in unique positions like mine the same?
 Did they treat Steve this badly in the beginning?
 It seems not but perhaps men are more easily controlled.
+- Is this why Antonio stays hidden?
+I don't blame him.
 - It takes a while to figure out what they're really after - it is still utterly illogical and irrational - and when I realize [they tried to set me and Steve up for offspring purposes](../2025/september.md#weddings-at-the-church), and when that didn't work out for them, they decided they'd just do it anyway, (and they'd already been doing it anyway anyway), I'm pretty astonished, and upset, and understand completely why God called them *stupid idiots*.
 - But, again, it's all His Plan, so I'm sure that all of this mess will serve some unique purpose of His we can't guess at, and then we can get on with the world-saving.
 - I realize why God's Plans have to be so unique and unexpected because there is so much against Him in this violent and violating world full of the self-loathing.